2019 – Pro Stock Rules

 - Firewall must be completely enclosed.
 No open holes.

-- Cars must have a complete steel firewall between trunk and driver.
+- Cars must have a complete firewall between trunk and driver.

 - Bodies may be constructed of aluminum or steel panels.

-- Body must resemble an OEM stock body with stock appearing body panels, body lines, curves and shapes.(stock appearance will be at the discretion of track officaials.)
+- Body must resemble an OEM stock body with OEM appearing body panels, body lines, curves and shapes, including nose.

-- All cares must have a minimum of 1” and a maximum of 2” of roll at top of fenders, doors, and quarter panels.
-No squared off or 90 degree bends anywhere on the body.
+- All cars must have a minimum of one inch (1”) and a maximum of two (2”) inches of roll at top of fenders, doors, and quarter panels.
+NO squared off or 90 degree bends anywhere on the body.

 - No wings or spoilers or a trunk lid that appears to look like one.
 No fins or raised lips of any kind are permitted anywhere along the entire length of the car.